Cyberpunk 2077 Menu UI Redesign

 TIMELINE: 3 WEEKS

 In the time that Cyberpunk launched back in 2020, it has become a DRASTICALLY different game, improving on many of the issues and even adding to the experience.
-To see what the scope of my designs would be, I needed to know what issues in Cyberpunk still had, according to the community, and I needed inspiration for some of the changes.
+To determine the scope of my designs, I needed to understand the issues in Cyberpunk that still needed addressing, according to the community, and I required inspiration for some of the proposed changes.

 Modding Community

-After comparing User interface mods based on the number of downloads versus the user endorsements metrics, I had an idea of what a lot of people would have preferred to change with the game.
+After comparing User interface mods based on the number of downloads versus user endorsement metrics, I gained insight into what many people would have preferred to change about the game.
+The most endorsed changes to note were:

 Visual Inspiration

-I mapped out the experience from the moment a player boots the game to the point where they enter the player menus to go through the inventory.
+I mapped out the experience from the moment a player boots the game to the point where they enter the player menus to access their inventory.

 First Ideation Mockups